Rainbow Emotion of Color

 - Standard black-on-white date wheel; alternating red/black-on-white date wheel

-- Straps in black or brown crocodile
+- Straps in black or brown crocodile (no RGM bracelet available as of this writing)

 Some examples are shown below.
 If you would like to include your variant, please e-mail the author.